-Eggnog, it's the drink that stirs up memories for most people and you either love it or hate it.
-Either way, you must admit that it has become embedded in our holiday traditions.
-If you have tried it and found it to be distasteful, maybe you just haven’t had good eggnog and it is time to give it another try.
+Eggnog is a drink that stirs up memories for most people and you either love it or hate it.
+Either way, you must admit that it is embedded in our Christmas and holiday traditions.
+If you have tried it and found it wasn't your thing, maybe you just haven’t had good eggnog and it is time to give it another try.

-One version says that eggnog derives from an Old English word for strong beer, which also led to the word “noggin”.
-Another version attributes the name to Colonial America where colonists referred to thick drinks as “grogs” and eggnog as “egg-and-grog.”
-Either way, we know it today as eggnog.
+One version says that eggnog derives from an Old English word for strong beer.
+There's also the possibility that it derived from noggin, a word for a small cup that's first known use was 1588.
+Another version attributes the name to Colonial America where colonists referred to thick drinks as grogs and eggnog as egg-and-grog.

 Eggnog's European Origins

 It is believed that the eggnog began in Europe.
 As early as the 13th century, medieval monks in Britain were known to drink posset, a warm ale punch with eggs and figs.

 Over the years, this likely merged with the various milk and wine punches often served at social gatherings.

 By the 17th century, sherry became the primary ingredient and it was popular to use this eggy beverage as a toast to one’s health and prosperity.
 It was primarily consumed by the well-to-do of society because milk, eggs, and sherry were scarce commodities in Europe at the time.

 When the brew was brought to the New World, colonists added their own twist.
 The rum that American colonists could get from the Caribbean was considerably less expensive than the other liquors shipped from England.
 And so, along with the readily available supply of milk and eggs in the colonies, the rum version quickly became a popular drink for people of all classes.

 Variations on Eggnog